Tyrrell & Green

-Tyrrell & Green was a department store located in Southampton before being rebranded as part of John Lewis Partnership.
+Tyrrell & Green was a department store located in Southampton, England before being rebranded as part of John Lewis Partnership.

 Early history

 In 1897 Reginald Tyrrell and William Green joined forces and opened a shop which was described as a drapers, milliners, ladies and children's outfitters.
 The store was successful and a year later they moved to Above Bar street to a site occupying four houses.
 Reginald Tyrrell had already been involved with a business opposite the new store, Plummer, Roddis and Tyrrell, a partnership he created with the merger of his Bournemouth business with the Southampton and Hastings business of Messrs Plummer & Roddis, which he left in 1898.

 In 1920 Reginald Tyrrell left the company, leaving it in the hands of William Green and his wife.
 By this time the business occupied nine houses and had been incorporated with a capital of £142,500.
 However, in 1930 the Greens sold the business to Barkers of Mile End Road, London (owners of Wickhams) because of retirement.
 This however did not last long: within a year the Greens had returned to the business as they were disgusted at the low quality of goods being sold by the new owners.
 However, they did sell the business again in 1934 to the John Lewis Partnership.
 The store continued to be operated under the Tyrrell & Green name by John Lewis.